 Diagnostic technology for Ibuprofen-sucking, donut-squashing, claustrophobic patients and you.

 There are at least two types of dynamic magnetic resonance imaging (MRIs).
 One refers to static images captured of a patient in a variety of positions.
-Scanning an extended neck significantly increases cord compression severity compared with supine position.
+Scanning an extended neck significantly affects spinal cord compression severity compared with supine position.
 Comparing this alternate views can more specifically reveal the source of pain.

 Dynamic Imaging Near You

 Not all radiology departments have dynamic MRI equipment.
-Facilities that do may reserve them for claustrophobic patients.
+Because of the non-tubular design, facilities may reserve them for claustrophobic patients.
 Most scanners have a narrow tube through which a patient slides in and out on a conveyer belt.
 This does not provide much wiggle room for bending or sitting.

 Manufacturers are offering innovative equipment that allow imaging in a variety of positions.
 Since most doctors rely on a specific radiology lab, patients may need to inquire about dynamic imaging outside the network.

 If a photographer came back from the INDYCAR Grand Prix with only images of parked cars you would not get a sense of their speed.
 Similarly, images of parked bones do not always reveal extent of medical conditions.

 It is important to visualize the weight-bearing coccyx when leaning backwards and forward.
 By means of dynamic images, doctors are able to diagnose coccydynia (coccalgia, coccygalgia, coccygial, coccygodynia) and sacroiliitis.
 This more accurately demonstrates mobile disc protrusion or hypermobile coccyx, often overlooked on presumption of pre-pubescent coccyx fusion.